Szydłów: Modern era

 After the Third Partition of Poland (1795), Szydłów was annexed by the Austrian Empire.
 After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, within which it became a county seat.
 After the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland, and in 1850, Russian authorities liquidated Szydłów County, merging it with Stopnica County.
 In 1869, as a punishment for participation of residents in the January Uprising, Szydłów was reduced to the status of a village.

-In 1929 Szydłów, already part of Kielce Voivodeship, had 2,246 inhabitants, of which 30% were Jews.
+Following World War I, in 1918, Poland regained independence and control of Szydłów.
+Administratively, it was part of Kielce Voivodeship.
+According to the 1921 census, it had a population of 2,246, 74.1% Polish and 25.9% Jewish by declared nationality.